 - The radar speed sign should be installed no more than 5 feet from the road curb.
-At more than 6 feet from the road, the sign will take the eyes of the driver an unsafe distance from the roadway, and will result in displayed speeds that are LOWER than the actual speed.
+Signs place more than 5 feet from the road will take the eyes of the driver an unsafe distance from the roadway and will result in displayed speeds that are LOWER than the actual speed.

-- The sign should be positioned perpendicular to the road with the radar pointing directly at the curb, not at the center of the road, for maximum vehicle detection.
+- For maximum vehicle detection the sign should be positioned perpendicular to the road with the radar pointing directly at the curb, not at the center of the road.
 Signs rotated toward the center of the road will not perform as well.

 The radar speed sign should be installed 7-10 feet off the ground.
 Do not install the radar speed sign lower than 4 feet off the ground.
 Doing so will result in much of the radar speed signal being absorbed by the road, reducing your detection range.

 Prior to the radar sign installation, look for any obstructions (telephone poles, large tree limbs, other signage, etc.) that might interfere with proper operation of the sign.

 Installing the sign on the same side of the street as parallel parking of vehicles could affect the radar performance of the radar speed sign.
 The radar speed sign should be installed high enough off the ground to detect oncoming traffic over the parked vehicles.